How to reverse unauthorised transactions

 After discovering a transaction that you suspect to be fraudulent, you can usually temporarily lock the credit card in question.
 This can be done either through your bank or financial institution’s website or mobile app.
 Locking your card as a temporary measure can provide peace of mind while you investigate the transaction.

-It’s also worth keeping in mind that if the card has been compromised by fraudulent activity, your bank or financial institution is likely to automatically cancel and replace your card.
-Otherwise, you are likely to be vulnerable for further unauthorised transactions.
+It’s also worth keeping in mind that if the card has been compromised by fraudulent activity, your financial institution is likely to automatically cancel and replace your card.
+Otherwise, you’re likely to be vulnerable for further unauthorised transactions.

 3. Alert your bank or financial institution

 It’s worthwhile to put your case in as soon as possible, ideally within 10 business days.
-According to the Australian Securities & Investments Commission (ASIC)’s MoneySmart website, the sooner you notify your financial institution, the more likely your case will be resolved.
+According to the Federal Government’s MoneySmart website, the sooner you notify your financial institution, the more likely your case will be resolved.
 Your case may take longer to resolve if you report the fraudulent activity 10 business days after the transaction date.

-It’s important to note that according to MoneySmart, you are unlikely to get your money back from an unauthorised transaction if you:
+It’s important to note that according to MoneySmart, you’re unlikely to get your money back from an unauthorised transaction if you:

 - acted fraudulently yourself,